-TikTok’s demographics tell you why Irish businesses need to be on TikTok in 2022
+TikTok’s demographics tell you why Irish businesses need to be there

 In 2022, Irish businesses really should be on TikTok, just look at the Irish TikTok demographics later in this article.
 Can the average Irish brand leverage TikTok for business?
 Of course, but you’ll need to be creative, authentic and ideally fun.
 More on that later.